History of literature: Song and Jin dynasties

 Printing first became widespread in the Northern Song.
 Northern Song lyric poetry was developed by Yan Shu, Liu Yong, and Zhang Xian, and it became a popular pastime among the lower class.
 Ouyang Xiu developed the popular style of lyric poetry while Yan Jidao developed the refined style.
 Lyric poetry contrasted with the more formal shi poetry that followed canonical literary forms and was used by scholars.
 Political pressures heavily influenced the poetry of scholars in the Northern Song, as proficiency in older styles was a requirement for scholars to enter into civil service.
 Politics and Confucianism in particular increasingly influenced poetry in Northern Song.
 Poets such as Mei Yaochen and Su Shunquin developed the style of poetry used in the Middle Northern Song.
 Ouyang Xiu was a prominent literary scholar in Northern Song that refined the mainstream literary style of the time, and Su Shi is said to have perfected it.

 Chen Yuyi defined the style of Early Southern Song poetry.
 Lu You was a poet in the Middle Southern Song that wrote extensively about political life in civil service and frustration with the dynasty's weakened position in the Jin–Song Wars, while Xin Qiji was a Middle Southern Song poet that wrote on similar topics from a military perspective.
 Poetic style did not advance significantly in the Late Southern Song, though Yan Yu's Canglang Shihua was influential in poetic theory.
 Classical poetry in the Early Jin emphasized emotion, while elegance was emphasized later in the Jin dynasty.

 Popular fiction was typically performed in the Song dynasty, made up primarily of small talk fiction and historical tales.
 Classical prose fiction in the Song dynasty often sacrificed linguistic quality and imagination for plain language and moral teaching.
 Zaju variety plays developed during the Song dynasty as a predecessor to drama.
-The scientist, statesman, and general Shen Kuo (1031–1095 AD) was the author of the Dream Pool Essays (1088), a large book of scientific literature that included the oldest description of the magnetized compass.
-During the Song dynasty, there was also the enormous historical work of the Zizhi Tongjian, compiled into 294 volumes of 3 million written Chinese characters by the year 1084 AD.
+The scientist, statesman, and general Shen Kuo (1031–1095 CE) was the author of the Dream Pool Essays (1088), a large book of scientific literature that included the oldest description of the magnetized compass.
+During the Song dynasty, there was also the enormous historical work of the Zizhi Tongjian, compiled into 294 volumes of 3 million written Chinese characters by the year 1084 CE.
 The Jin dynasty saw advances in popular literature, including Romance of the Western Chamber.